-Renown for her role as Sharon Strzelecki in the hit series Kath & Kim, Szubanski has fought many demons on the road to success, not the least being the realisation she was gay.
+Renown for her role as Sharon Strzelecki in the hit series Kath & Kim, Szubanski has fought many demons on the road to success, not the least her fears of coming out both publicly and privately.

 In her new memoir, the aptly-named Reckoning, she admits she struggled to understand who she was and where she came from.

 Szubanski told the ABC that her father, Zbigniew, was in Warsaw during World War II when he was recruited for a top secret counter-intelligence execution squad.

 “The job of his unit was to execute Polish traitors who were giving secrets to the Nazis and also telling the Nazis where Jewish people were hiding,” she told 7.30.
 “He effectively started killing when he was about 15 or 16.”

 Szubanski said her father did not appear traumatised by his past and claimed to sleep well at night, but she still felt a sense of guilt.

 “I had to make my own peace with what he’d done and I had to open that door on history and start to look into his deeds, and how they’d affected him and in turn how they’d affected me.

 Magda also opens up about being terrified of telling her family or anyone else that she is gay.

 “That’s the one thing that gay people have to grow up (with), knowing that they are a minority of one within their family,” she said.
 “People can be irrational about it, no matter how much they love you and I know really kind of groovy parents, when they found out their child was not straight, have reacted really badly and rejected them.

 “It’s a terrifying thing to face because it’s such a primal rejection.
 For me it turned out OK – it was fine, my parents were great.”